 Some access points lead down to the beach where visitors can observe tidepools and different types of ocean species such as crabs, sea stars, and mussels.
 Fiscalini Ranch coastline is part of the Monterey Bay National Marine Sanctuary, the largest national marine sanctuary in the United States.

 If you see any living organisms in the water, please don’t disturb, touch, or remove them from the tidepools.
-Dogs are also not allowed down on the beach for protection of this sensitive habitat.
+Dogs are also not allowed down on the beach for the protection of this sensitive habitat.

 The Bluff Trail has a lot of artistic wooden benches for resting.
 These were great for taking a quick break, eating a snack, and enjoying panoramic views of the ocean all around.
 Along this section, you can often spot whales, otters, and seals in the ocean.

-At this point, I started to look for trails that can lead me back to Huntington Road entrance.
+At this point, I started to look for trails that can lead me back to the Huntington Road entrance.
 I spotted Arch Trail that climbs up through rolling hills back towards the starting point.
 This section was the steepest part of the entire hike but it wasn’t very difficult.

-I do want to note that you don’t need to know each trail’s name to get bearings of this nature preserve.
+I do want to note that you don’t need to know each trail’s name to get bearings on this nature preserve.
 I just followed a general guideline by AllTrails and frequently referenced the Fiscalini Ranch map pamphlet that I picked up at the starting point.

 Although this nature preserve is quite big, it’s not that difficult to navigate once you’re there.
 There are only a few main trails that everyone takes so it’s easy to figure out which way to go.